dustymabe/summit-2017-container-lab/labs/lab5/chapter5.md

 Inspect the Atomic app base container image.
 Notice how the `RUN` LABEL mounts in the current working directory with the `-v ${PWD}:/atomicapp` option.
-This allows for the files in the current directory to be inspected by atomicapp.
+This allows for the files in the current directory to be used by atomicapp.

 ```
 docker pull devstudio/atomicapp:0.5.0